afiore/website/blog/2020-11-02-acls-in-tapir.md

 }

 ```
-The snippet above illustrates how to use Tapir to generate HTTP requests for the Sttp client.
+The snippet above illustrates how to use Tapir to generate HTTP requests for the [Sttp](https://tapir.softwaremill.com/en/latest/client/sttp.html) client.
 The `toSttpRequestUnsafe`
 function brought in by the `sttp.tapir.client.sttp` import, takes in two parameters:

 - A `baseUrl` for our API server
 - The endpoint inputs, as specified in the above definition (in this example, a `Touple2` containing the api key and the supplied ACL binding).

 Compared to our previous snippet, where we hit our endpoints using the Http4s DSL, this approach has some significant advantages:
-the generated Tapir API client neatly abstracts away the details of the HTTP implementation as well as the serialisation format, exposing only a function that maps our API inputs to its outpus.
+the generated Tapir API client neatly abstracts away the details of the HTTP implementation as well as the serialisation format, exposing only a function that maps our API inputs to its outputs.

 Arguably, working at this level of abstraction is for most engineers preferable than having to be
 bogged down into the details of hand-wiring HTTP requests.
 Moreover, it is also safer, as it rules out a
-whole class of trivial and yet very frequent programming errors (e.g. mispelling the api key header, omitting part of the ACL JSON payload, etc) while reducing the likelyhood for the client implementation to go out of sync with the server.
+whole class of trivial and yet very frequent programming errors (e.g. misspelling the API key header, omitting part of the
+ACL JSON payload, etc) while reducing the likelihood for the client implementation to go out of sync with the server.

 ### Conclusions

-In this post, I have tried to demostrate Tapir's main features by working through the implementation of a REST API
+In this post, I have tried to demonstrate Tapir's main features by working through the implementation of a REST API
 for creating and listing Kafka ACLs.
-We saw how endpoint definitions, expressed as scala types, can drive the
+We saw how endpoint definitions, expressed as Scala types, can drive the
-implementation of both server side logic while at the same time automatically genrate up-to-date
+implementation of both server side logic while at the same time automatically generate up-to-date
 API docs, as well as fully functioning API clients.

 Now, before you set off to introduce Tapir in your production code-base, please let me also share a few words of warning:

 Firstly, despite its increasingly rich set of features and integrations, keep in mind that Tapir is still a relatively
 young project with only a couple of years of active development under his belt.
-While it is definitly reaching maturity,
+While it is definitely reaching maturity,
-I would still expect its API to occasionally introduce somes breaking changes, which might make it harder to retrofit
+I would still expect its API to occasionally introduce some breaking changes, which might make it harder to retrofit
 into a large existing project.

 Secondly, like with every software framework, do keep in mind that all the good automation and safety that Tapir brings